About the Course

 - Introduction to CIRTL (Teaching as Research)

-Following the completion of 390X, graduate students will be eligible to apply for the Pedagogical Fellows Program.
+Following 390X completion, graduate students will be eligible to apply for the Pedagogical Fellows Program.
 Graduate students and post-doctoral fellows will be eligible to apply for the Pedagogical Liaisons Program, and will be eligible to enroll in University Studies 395 (Teaching as Research).

-If you have any questions after reading this page in its entirety, please contact Dr. Matthew Mahavongtrakul at email@example.com regarding 390X or the Pedagogical Liaisons Program, Dr. Danny Mann at firstname.lastname@example.org for the Pedagogical Fellows Program, and Dr. Adrienne Williams at email@example.com for University Studies 395.
+If you have any questions after reading this page in its entirety, please contact Ashley Hooper at email@example.com regarding 390X or the Pedagogical Liaisons Program, Dr. Danny Mann at firstname.lastname@example.org for the Pedagogical Fellows Program and for University Studies 395.